DeepSOIC/mass-decomposer/README.md

 Magnitudes for peaks of one molecule should add up to around 1 (exactness not required, but if they add up to, say, 10, condition value may be useless)

+You can also specify weights for masses (also in script.py).
+You may want to decrease weights of "buggy" masses, such as 28, which includes CO outgassing of cathode, that may be affected by other gases being analyzed).
+Or you may want to increase some, to force calculation of some molecules from some peaks preferentially.

 2. Apply some preprocessing to the input file.
 Particularly, subtract background

 3. drag-drop the file to be processed onto `MassDecomposer.bat`.